mongodb/docs/source/reference/replica-status.rst

 Statuses
 --------

-.. describe:: set
+.. js:data:: rs.status.set

    The ``set`` value is the name of the replica set, configured in the :mongodb:setting:`replSet` setting.

-.. describe:: date
+.. js:data:: rs.status.date

    The value of the ``date`` field is an :term:`ISODate` of the current time, according to the current server.
 Compare this to the value of the :mongodb:status:`lastHeartbeat` to find the operational lag between the current host and the other hosts in the set.

-.. describe:: myState
+.. js:data:: rs.status.myState

    The value of the ``myState`` value reflect state of the current node.
 State is specified as an integer between ``0`` and